microsoft/Relationship-Mesh-Solution-Accelerator-with-MGDC-and-Azure-Synapse-Analytics/README.md

 SOFTWARE

 ## Note about Libraries with MPL-2.0 and LGPL-2.1 Licenses
-The following libraries are not **explicitly included** in this repository, but users who use this Solution Accelerator may need to install them locally and in Azure Synapse and Azure Machine Learning to fully utilize this Solution Accelerator.
+The following libraries are not **explicitly included** in this repository, but users who use this Solution Accelerator may need to install them locally and in Azure Synapse to fully utilize this Solution Accelerator.
 However, the actual binaries and files associated with the libraries **are not included** as part of this repository, but they are available for installation via the PyPI library using the pip installation tool.

 Libraries: chardet, certifi